jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 The new Cybercrime Atlas will maximize global data collection while ensuring intelligence is thoroughly cleansed, enriched, and vetted by experts from diverse industries.
-Find out more on page 111A ground\-breaking lawsuit aimed at ending the illicit use of Cobalt Strike shows the power of uniting efforts to identify and take down criminal infrastructure.
+Find out more on page 111

+A ground\-breaking lawsuit aimed at ending the illicit use of Cobalt Strike shows the power of uniting efforts to identify and take down criminal infrastructure.